kevinolega/callcentertrainingtips/6wel/guidelines/6week-guidelines.md

 The phone coaching session gets scheduled after you complete lesson 1 to lesson 7 of your current week.

+During phone coaching, we will discuss your answers to the writing exercises and discuss corrections to your grammar and pronunciation.

 ## Start Date

 The training materials will be sent to your email address.